Saith Ffynnon Wildlife Plants

 A winter dormant species, easy to grow in cultivation.
 Full sun or partial shade in a short or long grass wildflower meadow, border, raised bed, or container.

 Habitats include calcareous damp meadows, downs, woodland rides, road verges, roundabouts, sand dunes, industrial sites and even lawns.
 The purple spotted leaves appear in Spring.
-Flowers are very variable in colour and patterning; ours are usually deep pink with purple mrkings.
+Flowers are very variable in colour and patterning; ours are usually deep pink with purple markings.

 The Marsh orchids (Dactylorhizas), are so called because the tubers have several finger-like extensions pointing downward.
 Pollination is by beetles and many other insects